djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 And, just as it is preferable to say that a particular scientific theory is good rather than true, simimlarly rather than asserting that a particular statement is true, we can assert that it holds.

-It is of course possible to refute a statement by asserting that it is false.
+It is possible to refute a statement by asserting that it is false, of course.
 We might respond to the statement that "it is raining" with the statement "that's not true", where "not true" is synonymous with "false".
 This is in a sense to communicate classically rather than intuitionistically.
 In reality we segue between these two modes seemlessly and indeed sometimes it would be pedantic to draw a distinction.